Learn more about COVID-19 in Saskatchewan. Daily case numbers and information for businesses and workers.

 Use this tool to help you assess the sustainability of your municipal operations and help you find areas for improvement.

 Use this checklist to help your municipality determine its growth readiness and what actions are needed to improve it.

 Learn about the Municipal Information Dataportal (MID) and how it can help your municipality manage assets.

-Read releases from Municipalities Today an electronic information source for local governments in Saskatchewan.
+Read the Municipalities Today newsletter, an electronic information source for local governments in Saskatchewan.

 Read this guide to learn how municipal administrators make decisions regarding the retention and disposal of records.

-Learn the history and current status of Saskatchewan and daylight savings time.
+Learn the history and current status of Saskatchewan and daylight saving time.